 Trafika received the honor of a PEN Translation event in its name in New York in recognition of its overall achievement.

-Now Trafika Europe has put a European frame around all this, to explore issues of identity and community in a larger shared Europe.
+Now Trafika Europe has put a European frame around all this, to explore issues of identity and community in a larger shared Europe – by curating this shared space for European literature online.

 Trafika Europe: many voices, one continent